 Inserting The Sockets For The Caster Wheels

 We decided the sockets needed to be countersunk due to the crack on the side of the foot.
-The next step was pure genius!
+The next step was a pure genius hack!
 Giving all the credit to Mr. Honey Do.
 Credit is given where credit is due.

 This is why I call in the big guns!
 I would have never thought of this in a thousand years.
 My brain doesn’t work like this.
 I’m a painter and love pretty things, right?
 A custom piece of metal was cut with a hole drilled for the caster wheels to fit in perfectly.
 That crack is no longer a concern as the metal plate gave the added strength it needed to sustain the weight of the sideboard without blowing the side out.